IN THIS ARTICLE

 What should I discuss with my healthcare provider before taking clomipramine (Anafranil)?

 Clomipramine can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using this medication.

 Do not give clomipramine to anyone younger than 18 years old without the advice of a doctor.